LabSpeleman/dried-protocols/docs/index.rst

    VO's data directory during the project's lifespan up to publication.
 After publication data on ArrayExpress should become public and the private copy redundant.
-5. Register your dataset at *google forms or dropbox file*
+5. Register your dataset at `Lab Speleman omics dataset registration form <https://goo.gl/forms/6gnoGBLhdzPzdajP2>`_